matheusleusin/Paper-The_Emergence_of_Artificial_Intelligence/README.md

 # Replication Code for "Breaking in or Breaking Through?
 How Local Specialisations Shape the Integration of AI Technologies"

-This repository contains the full R implementation for the analysis presented in the working paper: *"Breaking in or Breaking Through?
-How Local Specialisations Shape the Integration of AI Technologies"*.
+This repository contains the full R implementation for the analysis presented in the paper: *"Breaking in or Breaking Through?
+How Local Specialisations Shape the Integration of AI Technologies"* (https://www.tandfonline.com/doi/full/10.1080/10438599.2025.2558626).

 The code and supporting files can be used to reproduce all calculations, figures, and robustness analyses presented in the paper.